fidelix-project/fidelix/README.md

 similarly to the BSD /usr/src and /usr/ports heirarchies.

 Fidelix is a light weight Linux distribution that focuses on proactive security.
-It aims to eliminate unnecessary code and is target primarily towards servers and embedded systems.
+It aims to eliminate unnecessary code and is targeted primarily towards servers and embedded systems.

 More information about Fidelix can be found in `doc/about.md`.